Friday, July 16, 2010

 June 23 1962, Winnipeg Free Press

-In 1962 the city spruced up the park by adding 16 linden trees, benches and cobblestones.
+the city revamped the land around the monument in 1962 by adding sixteen linden trees, benches, and a cobblestones.

-Peter Rindisbacher a young artist, a teenager in fact, who lived at Red River from 1821 - 1826 and was one of the first Europeans to document life in the new settlement through art was added.
+Peter Rindisbacher a young artist who lived at Red River from 1821 - 1826 and one of the first Europeans to document life in the new settlement through art, was added.

 No comments: